jbeale/PyExam/README.md

 This is my final exam project for the Python class that is some CSE xxx number that I don't know at Oakland University in Rochester, Michigan.

+THE MAJORITY OF THIS CODE WAS QUICKLY WRITTEN 5 HOURS BEFORE THE DUE DATE WITH NO CARE FOR EDGE CASES, CLEANLINESS, OR BEST PRACTICE.
+I AM NOT A PYTHON DEVELOPER!

 Tech
 --------